itinstructor/OregonTrailAdventure/README.md

 Play the game on Replit: [Oregon Trail Adventure](https://replit.com/@itinstructor/OregonTrailAdventure)

 A shared coding adventure for Intro to Computer Science Fa23.
+We are using ChatGPT as a coding helper.

 ## Collaborators
 1. Aidan Newberry (regtoga)